On the Issues

 Climate Change: It's happening

-Climate Change is a science-supported problem that needs to be taken seriously.
-We have seen some of the impacts already, and they have cost the US billions of dollars.
+Climate Change is a science-supported problem that needs an urgent response.
+We have seen the impact already, and it has cost the US billions of dollars.
 If we continue on this path, we will end up spending more money on cleaning up messes than we would have on pre-emptive measures.

 We need to focus on creating new sources of renewable energy and lowering emissions harmful to the environment.
 Moving forward, we need to rebuild and repair infrastructure with climate change in mind.
 This will create new, much needed jobs in Ohio.
 We won’t leave any workers behind.